10XGenomics/vartrix/README.md

 ## Log level considerations
+The `--log-level` option sets the amount of information recorded in the output log.

-The default logging level will only report on errors.
+The default logging level (`error`) will only report on errors.
 The next log level, `info`, will report on basic information like the number of variants and barcodes seen, as well as reporting on sites that are problematic (see below).
 In `debug` mode, the constructed haplotypes and alignments for every single read will be reported.
 For large datasets, this can produce an extremely large log file.

 ### Problematic sites
 With the log level set to `info` or higher, upon the final scoring step, VarTrix will report on barcode/variant pairs that are inconsistent for potential manual inspection.
 This situation arises when multiple reads for a given barcode/variant combination have equal alignment scores to both the ref and alt haplotype.
 The most common cause for this is that this location is a multi-allelic site that was not reported as such in the VCF.
 This is most often seen in cancer samples with large copy number expansions.
 In these cases, VarTrix will not consider these reads when populating the matrix.

 ## Troubleshooting
-If any uncaught errors happen during execution, VarTrix uses the `human_panic` library which will package the full backtrace into a temporary file.
+If any uncaught errors happen during execution, VarTrix uses the [`human_panic`](https://github.com/rust-clique/human-panic) library which will package the full backtrace into a temporary file.
+Please include this if you submit a Github issue asking for help to resolve a crash.

-## Using VarTrix and Seraut to overlay variant information with gene expression clusters
+## Using VarTrix and Seurat to overlay variant information with gene expression clusters
+You can use the [Seurat](https://satijalab.org/seurat/) package to combine with output of VarTrix with other analyses of your single cell expressioon data.

 Below is some example code for using the output of VarTrix with Seraut to enable highlighting of variants on expression clusters.